Arjun-Mota/arjun-mota.github.io/_posts/2020/algorithm_intuition/2020-09-06-ridge-regression.md

 } \$\$
 </span>

-x has 1's in the first column that will be scores of each record of our dataset, and the rest are all the records.
+All the input records are present from second column onward in x as 1's in the first column are kept for taking a bias value from <span class="equation_variables">\\( \boldsymbol{\theta_{0}} \\)</span> because bias values will be multiplied with the first column.
 We have n records and k features/variables in this matrix.

 This is the only difference in a ridge regression compare to linear regression.
 By adding a l2 penalty to cost function with alpha give us better coefficients that result in a regression line better than linear regression without regularization.<br/>